Sembiring: Tradition

 One group who is not allowed to eat dog meat (la man biang / mantangken biang), also known as Sembiring Singombak, are descended from Tamils in South India.
 This group is also allowed to marry people with the same clans (although this is limited to people belonging to different subgroups, and this habit has ceased in some regions).
-They were adherents of Pemena (Hindu/Sanata Dharma) teachings, thus their bodies were cremated after dying and swept away with a jar on a small boat.
+They were adherents of the animist Pemena teachings, thus their bodies were cremated after dying and swept away with a jar on a small boat, and Muslim.
 This group consists of three subgroups and 15 sub-clans, namely: